LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ## Deployment Workflow

-Having specified all secrets and pipeline configuration variables, we can create a dedicated workflow that automates deployment to AppStore Connect.
+Having specified all secrets and configuration variables, we can create a dedicated workflow that automates deployment to AppStore Connect.
 This way, we can distribute the application to TestFlight and get feedback from internal- and external testers.

 We start with the following blueprint: